zkoppert/advanced-security-enforcer/CONTRIBUTING.md

 To release a new version, maintainers are to release new versions following semantic versioning and via GitHub Releases.
 Once the code is ready to release please do the following
 1. Create a [GitHub release](https://github.com/zkoppert/advanced-security-enforcer/releases) based off the current draft and review release notes
-2. Ensure that the versioning is is correct given the content of the release
+2. Ensure that the versioning is correct given the content of the release
 3. Check the box to release it to the GitHub Marketplace
 4. Publish the release
 5. Clone the repository at the release tag locally or in a codespace